-For all table operations, the area of program memory space to be accessed is determined by the Table Page register (TBLPAG).
+For all table operations, the area of program memory space to be accessed is determined by the Table Memory Page Address (TBLPAG) register.
 TBLPAG covers the entire program memory space of the device, including user and configuration spaces.
-When TBLPAG<7> = 0, the Table Page is located in the user memory space.
+When TBLPAG<7> = 0, the table page is located in the user memory space.
 When TBLPAG<7> = 1, the page is located in configuration space.

-Note: Only table read operations will execute in the configuration memory space, and only then, in implemented areas such as the Device ID.
+Note: Only table read operations will execute in the configuration memory space, and only then, in implemented areas, such as the Device ID.
 Table write operations are not allowed.